By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 There are likely to be changes in your financial life as a result of your disorder.
 Many people enter recovery at the insistence of the governmental systems.
-You end up homeless, or unemployed and when you ask for help you get referred to a program.
+You may have ended up homeless, or unemployed and when you ask for help you got referred to a program.

 Here are some of the areas of your life that may need to change as you move in the direction of recovery.

-Many people find they lose their house, have to move to cheaper place or otherwise need to downsize their expenses.
+Many people find they lose their house, have to move to a cheaper place, or otherwise need to downsize their expenses.
 Living on food stamps, welfare or a part-time job can be a major challenge.

-In recovery it is important to take a look at your relationships.
+In recovery, it is important to take a look at your relationships.
 What you may find is that those relationships you have been clinging to are not healthy.
 Some people find that while they were in their addiction or their disorder they have left old positive friends and taken up with questionable ones.
 Others have alienated people who used to be supportive.
-Repairing damaged relationships, cutting off unhealthy ones and setting new boundaries with the people you chose to keep in your life are all a part of recovery.
+Repairing damaged relationships, cutting off unhealthy ones, and setting new boundaries with the people you chose to keep in your life are all parts of recovery.

 It is not just the tangible things that change in recovery.
 There is a lot of work to do on learning to feel and to manage your emotions.